 - Whether or not you exercise

-- Whether you smoke or drink alcohol
+- Whether you smoke, use tobacco, drink alcohol or take drugs

 - Whether you or your partner have genetic disorders or health problems that run in your family